-(Please type or print)

-(Name of Mission Church)

-I. GENERAL INFORMATION
+(Fillable PDF of this form available at ChurchPlantingBFC.org/Resources)

 Name Phone

 Address Zip

 Place of birth Date

 Are you married

 Date of marriage

 Where married

-To whom married

-Divorced Date of divorce
+divorce

 Children - names and ages

-Occupation

 Membership in other organizations

-II.
-CHRISTIAN EXPERIENCE
+Membership in other organizations CHRISTIAN EXPERIENCE

+Membership in other organizations CHRISTIAN EXPERIENCE Conversion (or approximate point in year)

-Conversion (or approximate point in your life when you were saved) Give a description of how God saved you (use back of sheet if necessary - explain fully):
+Membership in other organizations CHRISTIAN EXPERIENCE Conversion (or approximate point in year) our life when you were saved) you (use back of sheet if necessary - expla

-Have you been baptized by immersion?
-Date By Where If not, are you willing to be baptized by immersion on?
-Church membership: Will you be transferring a BFC membership?

-Name of present church

-Location

-Will you obtain a letter of transfer?

-Have you ever been disciplined by a church (if yes, explain)?

-Please list the following:

-1. Christian service training or experience:

-2. Please list any Christian service you may desire to perform in the mission church:

-III.
-STATEMENT OF FAITH AND PRACTICE

-What is your belief concerning the Bible?
+Location Have you ever been disciplined by a church (if yes, explain)?
+Please list the following: 1.
+Christian service training or experience: 2.
+Please list any Christian service you may desire to perform in the mission STATEMENT OF FAITH AND PRACTICE Please list the following: 1.
+Christian service training or experience: 2.
+Please list any Christian service you may desire to perform in the mission STATEMENT OF FAITH AND PRACTICE 1.
+Christian service training or experience: 2.
+Please list any Christian service you may desire to perform in the mission STATEMENT OF FAITH AND PRACTICE 2.
+Please list any Christian service you may desire to perform in the mission STATEMENT OF FAITH AND PRACTICE STATEMENT OF FAITH AND PRACTICE church What do you believe a Christian is?
+(Explain fully) What do you believe it means to live a Christian life?
 (Explain fully)

-What do you believe a Christian is?
-(Explain fully)

-What do you believe it means to live a Christian life?
-(Explain fully)

 IV.
-STATEMENT OF COMMITMENT TO JESUS CHRIST

-Will you seek to manifest the virtues of love, peace, joy, longsuffering, forgiveness, self-control, brotherly love, and kindness for the sake of Jesus Christ?
+STATEMENT OF COMMITMENT TO JESUS CHRIST Will you seek to manifest the virtues of love, peace, joy, longsuffering, forgiveness, self-control, brotherly love, and kindness for the sake of Jesus Christ?